Categories with families and first-order logic with dependent sorts: Abstract

 \section{Abstract}

+First-order logic with dependent sorts, such as Makkai's first-order logic with dependent sorts (FOLDS), or Aczel's and Belo's dependently typed (intuitionistic) first-order logic (DFOL), may be regarded as logic enriched dependent type theories.
 Categories with families (cwfs) is an established semantical structure for dependent type theories, such as Martin-L\"of type theory.
-Makkai's first-order logic with dependent sorts (FOLDS) is an example of a so-called logic enriched type theory.
-We introduce in this article a notion of {\em hyperdoctrine over a cwf}, and show how FOLDS and Aczel's and Belo's dependently typed (intuitionistic) first-order logic (DFOL) fit in this semantical framework.
-A soundness and completeness theorem is proved for such a logic.
+We introduce in this article a notion of {\em hyperdoctrine over a cwf}, and show how FOLDS and DFOL fit in this semantical framework.
+A soundness and completeness theorem is proved for DFOL.
 The semantics is functorial in the sense of Lawvere, and uses a dependent version of the Lindenbaum-Tarski algebra for a DFOL theory.
 Agreement with standard first-order semantics is established.
-Some applications of DFOL to constructive mathematics and categorical foundations are given.
+Applications of DFOL to constructive mathematics and categorical foundations are given.
 A key feature is a {\em local propositions-as-types principle.}

 {\em AMS MSC 2010 classification:} 03B15, 03F50, 03G30, 18C10, 68Q55

 {\em Keywords:} Intuitionistic first-order logic, dependent types, categorical logic, models of type theory